Create a flight animation for a trajectory using a FlightGear Animation object.

 How FCM clustering works using quasi-random two-dimensional data.

-Apply the genfis function to model the relationship between the number of automobile trips generated from an area and the area's demographics.
-Demographic and trip data are from 100 traffic
+Model the relationship between the number of automobile trips generated from an area and the demographics of the area using the genfis function.
+Demographic and trip data are from 100

 Adjust the amount of fuzzy overlap when performing fuzzy c-means clustering.